bcmi/Image-Harmonization-Dataset-iHarmony4/DoveNet/README.md

 Our pre-trained model is available on [**Baidu Cloud**]() [**(Alternative_address)**]().
 Download and save it at `./checkpoints/experiment_name_pretrain/latest_net_G.pth`.

-As both instance normalization and batch normalization perform well for our task,  the model we provided here is the one using batch norm.
+As both instance normalization and batch normalization perform well for our task,  the model we provided here is the one using batch normalization.

 To test its performance on iHarmony4 dataset, using: